Club Directory

 Contact: ubcmedbls@gmail.com

-Mandate: The purpose of PIG is to cultivate and expand students' interest in pursuing a plastic surgery residency (plastics) through events, opportunities and exposure.
+Mandate: The purpose of PSIG is to cultivate and expand students' interest in pursuing a plastic surgery residency (plastics) through events, opportunities and exposure.
 We feel plastics is an under-represented specialty in undergraduate medical curricula and thus students do not get exposure to what this career path can offer.
 Additionally, plastics is often misrepresented in media depictions which perpetuate a false narrative that it is mostly cosmetic enhancement procedures.
 On the contrary, there are many sub-specialties within plastics that provide critical surgical, reconstructive, and wound-healing care to patients with great medical need.
 This misrepresentation and lack of exposure within the curriculum has meant that students with interest in plastics have few resources to gain accurate information about the profession.
-Our goal is to dispel these myths and expose students to what a career in plastics really is like
+Our goal is to dispel these myths and expose students to what a career in plastics really is like.

-Description: - Charity Events to support RWI (Dr. Nancy Van Laekan)
+- Charity Events to support RWI (Dr. Nancy Van Laekan)

 - Professional events to connect students with residents/faculty/staff